 1 day, 36 miles

-The Mad River Byway is another short road trip that covers a small section of Route 100 and 100B, from Warren to Middlesex.
-If you have a few extra days, you should add this short road trip to the Green Mountain Byway or Scenic Route 100 Byway.
+The Mad River Byway is another short Vermont road trip that covers a small section of Route 100 and 100B, from Warren to Middlesex.
+If you have a few extra days, you should add this section to the Green Mountain Byway or Scenic Route 100 Byway.

-If you are looking for a fantastic day trip, the Mad River Byway is perfect.
-We recommend doing it in the summer, so you can take advantage of all the swimming holes and hiking in the area.
+If you are looking for a fantastic day trip, the Mad River Byway is ideal.
+We recommend doing it in the summer, so you can take advantage of all the swimming holes and hiking in the area, but the leaf-peeping is spectacular here too.

 Here are some of our favorite stops on this Vermont road trip: